Best Hiking Shorts for Women 2025

 We are a reader-supported website and do not accept payment from manufacturers to promote their products.
 When you click on some of the links on our site and make a purchase, we earn a small commission at no cost to you.
 This keeps our website running and enables us to provide independent, high-quality outdoor resources free of charge.

 A good pair of hiking shorts is a quintessential part of any hiker’s outfit in the summer.
-Getting a comfortable pair that breathes well, fits nicely, and withstands the demands of trail is key.
+Getting a comfortable pair that breathes well, fits nicely, and withstands the demands of the trail is key.

 And for more info, check out some of our other popular gear guides: